PatrickJS/awesome-angular/README.md

 * [observable-webworker](https://github.com/cloudnc/observable-webworker) - Simplified API for working with Web Workers with RxJS.
 * [ng-event-bus](https://github.com/cristiammercado/ng-event-bus) - RxJS-based message bus service for Angular.
 * [audit-debounce](https://github.com/loreanvictor/audit-debounce) - RxJS operator to debounce and audit simultaenously.
+* [rxjs-typewriter](https://github.com/omnedia/rxjs-typewriter) - A lightweight and easy-to-use NPM library for creating typewriter effects in your web applications.
+It uses RxJS to manage the typewriting effect, ensuring smooth and customizable animations.

 #### TypeScript